GENIVI/CANdevStudio/README.md

 CanDevice backend: socketcan

 ### CANdevStudio without CAN hardware
-CANdevStudio can be used without actual CAN hardware thanks to Linux's in built emulation.
+CANdevStudio can be used without actual CAN hardware thanks to Linux's built-in emulation.
 #### VCAN
 Configuration:
 ```